gkonstantinoudis/climate-pipelines/README.md

 ### ERA-5 download

+ERA5-Land is produced by the European Centre for Medium-Range Weather Forecasts (ECMWF) and made available through the Climate Data Store (CDS).
+It provides hourly data from 1950 onwards, covering all days of the year at the 9km spatial resolution.

 To download ERA-5, one needs to create an account [here](https://cds.climate.copernicus.eu/).

 Once you have successfully **created** and **activated** your account, you need to accept the terms of the dataset you are planning to download.
 For instance, if you are interested on ERA-5 land, go [here](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-land?tab=download), scroll down to Terms of use and select accept.